thilina98/vibe-apps/replit.md

 ## Recent Changes (October 15, 2025)

-**Migration from Replit Auth to Firebase Authentication:**
+**Migration from Firebase to Direct Google OAuth:**
-- Replaced Replit OIDC authentication with Firebase Authentication using Google sign-in provider
+- Removed Firebase dependency completely - now using direct Google OAuth with Passport.js
-- Users no longer need a Replit account to log in - they can use any Google account
+- Simplified authentication to use only Google Cloud Console credentials (no Firebase project needed)
-- Removed server-side session management and Passport.js
+- Implemented session-based authentication with PostgreSQL session storage
-- Implemented client-side Firebase auth with token-based backend verification
+- Users log in with Google OAuth redirect flow (standard OAuth, not popup)
-- Updated all UI components to use Firebase `signInWithPopup` and `signOut` methods
+- All authentication state managed server-side via sessions

 ## System Architecture